MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 Example: @Mod(dependencies="required-after:Forge@[12.16.0.1859,);")

 `acceptedMinecraftVersions` [Optional]
 This tells Forge what versions of Minecraft your mod runs on.
-By default it's set to "whatever I'm currently editing it with in Eclipse".
+By default it's set to "whatever I'm currently building my mod against in my editor of choice".
+Tends to be quite specific.
+Sub-versions are not naturally included, so keep an eye out there.

 [TODO: Multiple versions and constructs can be added here.
 Explain them. "[1.9,1.10)" seems to be a valid construct for 1.9.*, including the bracket/parantheses.
 What makes it work?]